kaus19/genai-chatbot/README.md

 ## 👥 Authors

-- Kaustubh Maloo - Initial work
+- Kaustubh Maloo (@kaus19)

 ## 🙏 Acknowledgments

-- OpenAI for providing the GPT-4 API
+- OpenAI for providing the GPT API
+- ChromaDB team for the vector database
 - FastAPI and Streamlit communities